drudru/rq-old/README.md

 Unix filesystem as its database.
 As a result, it is easy to understand and debug.

 **Note** - this version of rq is a branch off of brightroll/rq and may not be following that branch.
+This branch requires Ruby 2.0 and higher.

 ## Concepts
 Each item in the queue is a **Message**.
 Messages can be small, but RQ was